 Students have the opportunity to obtain out-of-class experience working on design teams in a variety of student organizations, some of which compete in national and international competitions.
 The competitions students participate in, sometimes in conjunction with national conferences, provide a great opportunity for student engineers to apply the theoretical knowledge learned in the classroom to a real-world design problem.
 Students that attend these competitions also have the opportunity to meet and network with engineering students from universities around the world as well as professional engineers in fields related to structural engineering.
 The projects encompass all aspects of a real design project: iterative design phase that balances cost, structural stability and safety, numerical analysis, research and development, material selection and testing, fabrication and construction, and aesthetics.
 Project management skills such as time, people, and fiscal management are essential for the success of these projects.
 The rigorous timeline for project completion tests the teams’ ability to resolve unforeseen complications with limited resources in equipment, funds, and materials.

-SCSE is the student chapter for the American Society of Civil Engineers (ASCE).
-It is the primary organization that Structural Engineering students participate in.
+SCSE is the student chapter of the American Society of Civil Engineers (ASCE).
+It is the primary organization that Structural Engineering students participate.
 The Society was established to supplement the engineering education of UCSD students, to promote the personal and professional development of its members, and to improve the community of which the students are part, through outreach and community service.
 They accomplish this mission through various professional and social events, project teams, and outreach programs.
-(2020 Virtual Triton Day welcome message to admitted students.)
+(2022 welcome message to admitted students.)

 Seismic Design Team Project: UC San Diego’s Seismic Design team competes every year in the Undergraduate Seismic Design Competition hosted by the Earthquake Engineering Research Institute (EERI) which includes 30+ teams from around the world.
 The objective is to design, construct, and analyze a five-foot tall balsa wood model of a high-rise structure, which is then value-priced and subjected to scaled seismic loading on an instructional shake table.
 Team members learn and utilize SAP2000 to virtually test and analyze their designs before construction.
 Teams are judged on their oral design presentation, their summary poster, the model’s architectural design, their ability to fit within the design criteria and constraints, their analytical prediction of their model performance, and the response of their model during shaking table testing.
 Overall the EERI Undergraduate Seismic Design Competition is a great opportunity for students to gain insight into the field of earthquake engineering.

-Design, Build, Fly is a chance for undergraduate students to get real-world experience in design, fabrication, report writing, and flight testing of an aircraft.
-Student teams design, fabricate and demonstrate the flight capabilities of an unmanned, electric powered, radio controlled aircraft which can best meet the specified mission profile.
+Design, Build, Fly is a chance for undergraduate students to get real-world experience in the design, fabrication, report writing, and flight testing of an aircraft.
+Student teams design, fabricate and demonstrate the flight capabilities of an unmanned, electric-powered, radio-controlled aircraft that can best meet the specified mission profile.
 The goal is a balanced design possessing good demonstrated flight handling qualities and practical and affordable manufacturing requirements while providing a high vehicle performance.
-To encourage innovation and maintain a fresh design challenge for each new year’s participants, the design requirements and performance objective will be updated for each new contest year.
-The changes will provide new design requirements and opportunities while allowing for application of technology developed by the teams from prior years.
+To encourage innovation and maintain a fresh design challenge for each new year’s participants, the design requirements and performance objectives will be updated for each new contest year.
+The changes will provide new design requirements and opportunities while allowing for the application of technology developed by the teams from prior years.

 The Mission of CMAA is to promote the profession of Construction Management and the use of qualified Construction Managers on capital projects and programs.
 CMAA is leading the growth and acceptance of construction management as a professional discipline that can add significant value to the entire construction process, from conception to ongoing operation.
 Membership in CMAA includes more than 14,000 firms and individuals including owners, engineers, architects, contractors, educators, and students—everyone with a stake in the construction industry's success.
 Welcome message to new students (2020).
 CMAA participates in the Associated Schools of Construction (ASC) competition.

-The Human Powered Submarine team designs and builds a fast, safe, and reliable fiberglass submarine that competes at international submarine races, which take place in Bethesda, Maryland and Gossport, UK.
+The Human Powered Submarine team designs and builds a fast, safe, and reliable fiberglass submarine that competes at international submarine races, which take place in Bethesda, Maryland, and Gossport, UK.
 Scuba-certified students control the submerged and flooded submarine with human-powered propulsion.
 Students working on this project learn essential CAD, machining, and programming skills and gain a deeper understanding of the concepts that they learn in their classes.
-The most recent submarine, completed in 2018, is "Vaquita," named for an endangered species of dolphin.
-Competing in the one-person non-propellor division, Vaquita featured an up-down tail for propulsion, a unique six-bar linkage, and the team's very first pneumatics systems.
+Their latest submarine is "Santiana", which we intended to race in ISR 2019.
+Santiana’s hull was retrofitted from “Spicy Tuna Roll,” raced in ISR 14, which was made with a wet layup of fiberglass.
+The nose-cone and windows were replaced, the steering was improved upon, and the propulsion system was changed from a tuna tail to a new propeller.
 This team is part of the American Society of Mechanical Engineers (ASME) student organization.

 Students for the Exploration and Development of Space (SEDS) at UCSD is an undergraduate student-run research group that aims to advance the future of space exploration and development technology.
 They have been known for their groundbreaking, 3D-printed engines.
 Every year SEDS USA and SSPI partner to present a design competition focused on challenging university students to create innovative solutions to technical problems.
 The 2018 challenge was to develop a multi-purpose space vehicle capable of performing one of several possible tasks, e.g. cargo transport or space debris clean-up.
 The UCSD team designed Argo which is a space-tug designed to provide safe, reliable, consistent, and cost-effective transportation of cargo from low Earth orbit to any cis-lunar or low-lunar orbits.
 Its cargo missions may range from satellite deployment to delivering of cargo to a base in lunar orbit and earned first place in the competition.